-Anyone over the age of 16 is now eligible for vaccination.
-CFHC is offering vaccines at all sites except for CVCA.
-The Johnson & Johnson and Moderna vaccines are available at East Side, Roseland, and Chicago Lawn and the Pfizer and Moderna vaccines at Pullman and South Chicago.
-You must be 18 years or older to receive the Moderna and Johnson & Johnson vaccines and 16 years old to receive the Pfizer vaccine.
+Anyone over the age of 12 is now eligible for vaccination.
+CFHC is offering the following vaccines at these sites: The Johnson & Johnson and Moderna vaccines are available at East Side, Roseland, and Chicago Lawn and the Pfizer and Moderna vaccines at Pullman, South Chicago and CVCA.
+You must be 18 years or older to receive the Moderna and Johnson & Johnson vaccines and 12 years old to receive the Pfizer vaccine.
 We especially encourage those over the age of 65, those with pre-existing conditions, and frontline essential workers to get vaccinated.
 Call us at 773-768-5000 to schedule an appointment or be placed on a waiting list.
 Click here for more vaccine information.

 CFHC is also partnering with the city’s Protect Chicago program which is committed to equity in the distribution of the COVID-19 Vaccine.
 CFHC is part of various pop-up vaccine clinics offering the Pfizer Vaccine throughout communities of color.
 Check back here or follow us on Facebook and Twitter for more information on pop-up clinics.
 The Pfizer Vaccine is a two-dose vaccine available to anyone 16 years or older.

 The City of Chicago is also offering vaccines AT HOME to anyone 12 years and older.
 They can administer up to 10 vaccines per household.
 Please click here to learn more about Protect Chicago AT HOME.

 Is a COVID-19 vaccine safe?

 The U.S. ensures all vaccines are as safe as possible.
 Safety is a top priority.
 Vaccine candidates conduct clinical trials with many thousands of study participants to generate scientific data and other information for the FDA to determine their safety and effectiveness.